kevschulte/regression/README.md

 # Matplotlib
 # Scipy

-# regression
-Obtaining the coefficients for the extended antoine equation from nonlinear regression
+This code uses the least squares method to obtain the parameters of the extended antoine equation